Adaptive Finite Element Approximations for Kohn-Sham Models: Introduction

 We see that it is significant to understand the mechanism of AFE computations, analyze the AFE approximations of Kohn-Sham equations, and give a mathematical justification of the AFE algorithm.
-We note that the AFE computations are based on some a posteriori error estimators and there are very limited work concerning analysis of the a posteriori error estimators and convergence of AFE approximations for DFT.
+We note that the AFE computations are based on some a posteriori error estimators and there are a little work concerning analysis of the a posteriori error estimators and convergence of AFE approximations for DFT.
 In \cite{chen-he-zhou09,chen-he-zhou10}, the authors of this paper considered the nonlinear eigenvalue problems derived from the orbital-free DFT and obtained the convergence and optimal complexity of the AFE algorithm.
 We understand that the orbital-free DFT is viewed as a simplification of the Kohn-Sham DFT, in which only one eigenpair is involved.
-In this paper, we shall propose and analyze two AFE algorithms for Kohn-Sham DFT calculations and study the associated convergence and optimal complexity.
-Indeed, this is one of a series of work of our group on AFE computations for electronic structures.
+In this paper, we shall propose and analyze two AFE algorithms for Kohn-Sham DFT calculations and study the associated convergence and quasi-optimal complexity.

-Let us now give a somewhat informal description of the main results of this paper.
+Let us now give an informal description of the main results of this paper.
 We propose and analyze two AFE algorithms: Algorithm \ref{algorithm-AFEM} and Algorithm \ref{algorithm-AFEM-con-rate}, which are based on the residual type a posteriori error estimators.
-We show the a posterior error estimates (see Theorem \ref{theorem-posteriori}) and prove that \begin{itemize} \item Under some reasonable assumptions, all limit points of the AFE approximations of the ground state solutions are ground state solutions (see Theorem \ref{theorem-convergence-adaptive}). \item Under other reasonable assumptions, some eigenpairs (in particular, ground state solutions) can be well approximated by AFE approximations with some convergence rate (see Theorem \ref{theorem-convergence-rate}). \end{itemize} We also study quasi-optimal complexity of AFE approximations (see Theorem \ref{theorem-optimal-complexity}).
+We show the a posteriori error estimates (see Theorem \ref{theorem-posteriori}) and prove that \begin{itemize} \item Under some reasonable assumptions, all limit points of the AFE approximations of the ground state solutions are ground state solutions (see Theorem \ref{theorem-convergence-adaptive}). \item Under other reasonable assumptions, some eigenpairs (in particular, ground state solutions) can be well approximated by AFE approximations with some convergence rate (see Theorem \ref{theorem-convergence-rate}). \end{itemize} In addition, we also study quasi-optimal complexity of AFE approximations (see Theorem \ref{theorem-optimal-complexity}).